AM311/Cybersecurity_Report/home.md

 Once set-up the environment, it is finally possible to begin the laboratory!

-Please notice that, unless it is specifically reported, all the actions are intended to be performed from the **Kali Linux** machine, located in the same network of the other devices but NOT part of the Active Directory Domain Services.
+Notice that, unless it is differently specified, all the actions are intended to be performed from the **Kali** machine.

  0. **Open a Shell:**
  In order to perform all the following actions, a shell needs to be available on the Kali Linux machine.